fleet-pond/fleet-pond-app/docs/help.md

 ![Screenshot of info tab][screenshotInfo]

-Available on the info tab is lots of additional links and details about the pond, this includes donatiion link, contact information and a link to the Fleet Pond Society website.
+Available on the info tab is lots of additional links and details about the pond, this includes donation link, contact information and a link to the Fleet Pond Society website.

 [buttonLocation]: ./assets/images/help/buttonLocation.png
 [buttonMap]: ./assets/images/help/buttonMap.png